Date of Award:

 Results of quantitative analysis showed overall participation trend by around 50% students.
 Gender based differential participation trends showed higher participation from female students.
 However, relationships between formative assessment participation and summative achievement did not show many significant differences based on gender.
 Very interesting were the moderation effects of task value beliefs on the relationships between formative assessment participation and students’ summative achievement.
 Statistically significant positive associations between formative assessment participation and summative achievement were found for students who reported the course materials as important, useful, and/or interesting and vice versa.
 Research findings have implications for students' self-regulated, self-directed learning.

 Iqbal, Assad, "Formative Assessment in Engineering Education: Exploring Ways to Enhance Students' Learning Achievement" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8692.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .